RanggaBS/bully-scripting/docs/01-game-reference/scripting-enumeration/ped-emotions.md

 # Ped Emotions

 Ped emotions determine how they will treat other peds.
-It can be changed by lots of different stimuli or through scripting.
+They can be changed by lots of different stimuli or through scripting.

 The names of emotions come directly from the game's code, and have not been modified.